 The charter of incorporation and bylaws of the Company provide for a board of not less than seven nor more than twenty members to be determined annually by the affirmative vote of a majority of the entire Board of Directors of the Company.
-The number of directors is currently fixed at fifteen, and the Board of Directors has voted to fix the number of members at fifteen for the ensuing year.
+The number of directors is currently fixed at fifteen, and the Board of Directors has voted to fix the number of members at seventeen for the ensuing year.
 The Board of Directors is divided into three classes having staggered terms.
-The five directors whose terms end in 2001 have been nominated for re-election to another term.
+Five of the directors whose terms end in 2002 have been nominated for re-election to another term.
+In addition, Richard L. Heyer, Jr. has been nominated for a three-year term ending in 2005, and Theodore S. Moll has been nominated for a two-year term ending in 2004.

-The five persons named below will be nominated for election to serve terms for the period indicated below and until their successors are duly elected and qualified.
-It is the intention of the persons named in the Proxy to vote for the election of the five nominees.
+The seven persons named below will be nominated for election to serve terms for the periods indicated below and until their successors are duly elected and qualified.
+It is the intention of the persons named in the Proxy to vote for the election of the seven nominees.
 The following table sets forth the name, age, principal occupation or position, periods of service as a director, number of shares of Company stock beneficially owned and certain other information as to said directors and nominees: